tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 the second leg of recursive proof composition:
 "proofs that verify other proofs".

-Recursive proof composition is like a machinery with many moving parts.
+Recursive proof composition is like a huge machinery with many moving parts.
-For the sake of completion, the aim here is to present only the most crucial cryptographic tools and techniques required to achieve recursive proof composition.
+For the sake of brevity, the aim here is to present only the most crucial cryptographic tools and techniques required to achieve recursive proof composition.

-Amortization strategies that recursive proof composition uses to accomplish reduced verification costs are enabled by a powerful tool called a [Proof-Carrying Data](#proof-carrying-data), first introduced by Alessandro Chiesa in his PhD thesis [[4]].
+Amortization strategies that recursive proofs use to accomplish reduced verification costs are enabled by a powerful tool called a [Proof-Carrying Data](#proof-carrying-data) or PCD, first introduced by Alessandro Chiesa in his PhD thesis [[4]].
 The resulting proof system is made efficient and more practical by the use of a technique that utilises [cycles of elliptic curves](#cycles-of-elliptic-curves), first realised by Eli Ben-Sasson et al [[2]].
+These two are what the report hinges around.

+The details of recursive proof composition are in the mathematics.
+So effort is taken to simplify concepts, while keeping technical reader's interests in mind.
+At the end the reader will appreciate the power of recursive proof composition, how they use PCDs and cycles of elliptic curves, as well as why they need the two to achieve significant blockchain scalability.

 ## Notation and Preliminaries